-- 35. Remove the breakpoint in the interrupt by double clicking again before exiting the function. - 36.
-Press <Go>to run the code from the current PC position.
+- Remove the breakpoint in the interrupt by double clicking again before exiting the function. - Press <Go> to run the code from the current position of the PC.

-The code will now run to the infinite loop at the end of Main.
-The user LEDs should now be flashing.
+The code will now run to the infinite loop at the end of main() function.
+All the segments on the Renesas LCD Panel should now be flashing.
 You can modify the flashing rate by adjusting the potentiometer on the board.